 Women’s sciatica might not feel much different from the symptoms experienced by men, but in some cases, the source process may be very gender-specific.
 The causes of sciatica in women are more diverse than in the male gender, including several possibilities which do not exist in the male anatomy.

 It is crucial, as a woman, to learn about the specific reasons why you might suffer female back pain, so that you can devise an effective treatment strategy with your physician.
 Always be sure to consider the female-specific causes of sciatica detailed in this article, along with the more traditional reasons why lower body nerve pain might exist.

-Women’s Sciatica
+Sources of Women’s Sciatica

 Of course, all the normal sources of sciatica which affect men can also apply to women.
 This includes back injury, rare instances of advanced spinal degeneration and psychosomatic factors.
 These causations account for the overwhelming majority of sciatic nerve complaints in both men and women alike.
 However, there are some female gender-specific reasons which might also enact radicular pain in the lower back and legs of women only:

 The menstrual cycle can cause lower back pain some months or regularly.
 Hormonal changes in the body can really take a toll on the anatomy and the emotional self, as well.